 Our advice is the following: If you want to experience the desert, plan with three days and take your time.
 Otherwise, the trip is stressful and not the great adventure it should and could be.

-An unpaid recommendation we can give are the following three operators of more expensive tours.
+An unpaid recommendation we can give is the following three operators of more expensive tours.
 We did none of them but talked with all three and we honestly think that the philosophy these three guys share is truly great.

 - The Morocco Nomads tour is run by Hafid.
 We spoke to him and he seemed a nice guy.
 We got this recommendation from one of our Instagram followers.
 When joining him, you will witness how nomads live in the desert.
 Certainly a great trip!
 Here, you can check out his website and here his Instagram profile.